nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 ## Introduction

-Carambolas.Net is a reliable UDP networking protocol implemented in C# for user applications that prioritize latency minimization and only require a small bandwidth-delay product (of one or two orders of mangnitude), i.e. rapid exchange of small payloads (64KB or less).
+Carambolas.Net is a reliable UDP networking protocol implemented in C# for user applications with soft real-time constraints that prioritize latency minimization and only require a small bandwidth-delay product (of one or two orders of mangnitude), i.e. rapid exchange of small payloads (64KB or less).
 Examples include simulations, multiplayer video games and sensor networks.

 ## Main features